ryandeussing/jimhopper/_child-abuse/resources-for-family-and-friends.md

 In trying to help someone you care about who is struggling with such mixed feelings, there’s a very common trap that’s easy to fall into.
 That people so often fall into this trap is totally understandable, and they often do it without realizing what’s happening.

-> Pushing him to ‘admit’ he needs help won’t work (for long).
+> Pushing her to ‘admit’ she needs help won’t work (for long).

 Here’s the trap: Trying to 'show' or 'convince' or otherwise *push* the other person into 'admitting' they need help, that they 'must' go into therapy, etc.

 Unfortunately, this doesn’t work.
-In general, when people have mixed feelings about something and someone else does all the talking (and pushing) for one side, it puts the other person in the unbalanced position of “holding the other side” and thinking and talking about the reasons he or she doesn’t want or need to change.
+In general, when people have mixed feelings about something and someone else does all the talking (and pushing) for one side, it puts the other person in the unbalanced position of 'holding the other side' and thinking and talking about the reasons he or she doesn’t want or need to change.

 Also, when the person who fears change will have some serious drawbacks is someone who was used or abused as a child, being pushed to change can trigger fears of being manipulated and disempowered like he or she was back then.
 Of course, you may be genuinely trying your best, and pushing out of caring and love (not just growing fear and desperation).
 But the fact is – as you’ve probably already begun to realize, even if you still don’t quite know what else to do – this approach is not likely to work.
 The fact is, it tends to polarize things further, and to increase the other person's resistance to change, including seeking help.